NickElseySpelloC/PowerControllerViewer/README.md

 macOS: `brew install uvicorn`
 Windows: `pip install uv`

-The shell script used to run the PowerController (*PowerControllerUI.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.
+The shell script used to run the web app (*launch.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.

 2. Copy the PowerControllerUI folder and including sub-directories to a new folder, for example */home/pi/scripts/PowerControllerUI*
 3. Rename the _config.yaml.example_ file to _config.yaml_ file and at review the following settings: